 So, these two treadmills are very different: the Pro 9000 has a lot more to offer in the tech and workout departments, but the Sole F80 offers a much better warranty.

-The Pro 9000 just barely beats out the NordicTrack in the motor department (4.0 CHP vs 3.75 CHP) and both models have the same running surface.
+The Pro 9000 just barely beats out the 1750 in the motor department (3.6 CHP vs 3.5 CHP), although the 1750 has a slightly larger running surface.